MetaCenterCloudPuppet/cesnet-hue/README.markdown

       }
     }

 There is also needed class *hue::hdfs* on all HDFS Namenodes to authorization work properly.
-You can use also *hue::user*, or install *hue-common* package.
+You can use *hue::user* instead, or install *hue-common* package.

+It is recommended to set properties *hadoop.yarn_clusters.default.logical_name* and *hadoop.yarn_clusters.ha.logical_name* according to the *yarn.resourcemanager.ha.rm-ids* from Hadoop YARN. *cesnet-hue* module uses 'rm1' and 'rm2' values, which is *cesnet-hadoop* puppet module default.

 ### Enable security